ibm-cloud-docs/ibm-spectrum-lsf/setting-up-multi-cluster-job-forwarding.md

 The following example is a guide on how to set up the multi-cluster and job forwarding using {{site.data.keyword.spectrum_short}}.
 This example explains common situations where a cluster is on-premises and another is in the cloud.

-This example assumes that the on-premises cluster labeled with "OnPremiseCluster" uses a subnet `192.168.0.0/24` and its master uses `192.168.0.4` (on-premise-master).
-The cloud cluster labeled with "HPCCluster" uses a subnet `10.244.128.0/24` and its master uses `10.244.128.37` (icgen2host-10-244-128-37).
+This example assumes that the on-premises cluster labeled with "OnPremiseCluster" uses a subnet `192.168.0.0/24` and its management host uses `192.168.0.4` (on-premise-management).
+The cloud cluster labeled with "HPCCluster" uses a subnet `10.244.128.0/24` and its management host uses `10.244.128.37` (icgen2host-10-244-128-37).
 Both of the configuration directories are in `/opt/ibm/lsf/conf`, but you can change the directory depending on your cluster configuration.

 1. The following is an example of the `/etc/hosts` file for the cloud cluster.
-You need to make sure that the host names for the LSF masters are DNS-resolveable.
+You need to make sure that the host names for the LSF management hosts are DNS-resolveable.

     ```
     ...